 'This …' Ginny Potter stopped and thought carefully before starting again.

 'George … my brother … one of my brothers … is a bit of an … inventor.
-His son, Fred, is the scruffiest, stickiest kid in the family, and he's got a lot of competition, especially from this one.'
+His son, Fred, is the scruffiest, stickiest kid in the family, although he's got a lot of competition, especially from this one.'
 She ruffled her eldest son's hair affectionately.
-'George … invented … this towel, it's … specially treated … and a sort of test version.'
+'George … invented … this towel.
+It's … specially treated … and a sort of test version.'